The Girl with All the Gifts (film): Production

 The book and film were re-written in tandem, with Carey also writing the screenplay.
 Colm McCarthy came aboard as director for his first major feature.
 The movie was originally titled She Who Brings Gifts but was later retitled, matching the book.
 The title is a reference to the ancient Greek legend of Pandora the gift-giver, which is also referenced in the book by the character of Helen Justineau being a classics teacher.

 On 23 March 2015, casting was announced for the film.
 Of whether or not the film would be similar to the novel, Carey stated:

 Half of the film's £4 million budget came from the BFI Film Fund and Creative England, making it the biggest investment that the latter had ever made and one of the largest ever for the BFI.

 Filming

 Principal photography began on 17 May 2015 in The West Midlands, taking place in Birmingham city centre, Cannock Chase, Dudley and Stoke-on-Trent.
 Filming lasted seven weeks.
 Aerial views of a deserted London were filmed with drones in the abandoned Ukrainian town of Pripyat, which has been uninhabited since the 1986 Chernobyl disaster.

 Release

-Warner Bros. acquired British distribution rights, while the film is being distributed in the United States by Saban Films.
+Warner Bros. acquired British distribution rights, while the film was in the United States by Saban Films.